rahularya3749/IBM-data-science-capstone/README.md

 ## 🚀 IBM Data Science Capstone Project

-This repository contains 8 well-documented Jupyter notebooks that collectively aim to predict the successful landing of the Falcon 9 first stage booster.
+This repository contains 8 well-documented notebooks that collectively aim to predict the successful landing of the Falcon 9 first stage booster.
 The data is sourced from public APIs and datasets, and the project follows a complete end-to-end Data Science workflow.

 ---